Continuous Assessment/Improvement

 Figure 2: Example PLO Report

-2. Describe how the measure aligns to the PLO: This essay question asks students to write about how both the industrial revolution and romantic ideas about nature led by about 1900 to the rise of the Conservation Movement and new laws regulating access to and use of natural resources.
+2. Alignment to the PLO This essay question asks students to explain how the Industrial Revolution and Romantic ideas about nature contributed to the rise of the Conservation Movement and new laws regulating access to and use of natural resources by about 1900.

 3. Type